 There are some advantages to EB-1 green cards.
 Athletes do not need a labor certification or proof of a job offer.
 It is usually a faster process than other green card applications.

 If you are an athlete who is interested in applying for an EB-1 green card, it can help to have an experienced immigration attorney on your side.
 At Serving Immigrants, Inc., we have the experience and the knowledge to guide you through the application process.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.